-When you google “The History of Wall Street Bets,” you’re essentially inundated with the same story:
+If you search “The History of Wall Street Bets,” you’ll be inundated with the same story:

 GME, GME, GME.